-HET 147 Marine Power Trains 2 6 0 4
+HET 147 Mai rine Power Trains 2 6 0 4

+Prerequisites: None

+Corequisites: None

 This course covers the principles and function of marine power trains.
 Emphasis is placed on marine gears, drive lines, gear reduction, and installation aboard vessels.
 Upon completion, students should be able to test, service, and troubleshoot marine power trains.
 This course is a unique concentration requirement of the Marine Systems concentration in the Heavy Equipment and Transport Technology program.